spk121/guile-gi/README.md

 To create bindings, use the `use-typelibs` syntax found in the `(gi)` library.

+To build `guile-gi`, one needs a standard build environment plus the development files for GObject Introspection and for Guile.
+If building straight from a clone of the repository and not from an official release, Texinfo and its many dependencies are required to build the documentation.
+To run the full test suite, one also needs the Gtk and its many dependencies installed, including Cairo.

 For the moment, the docs are at [spk121.github.io/guile-gi](https://spk121.github.io/guile-gi/)